mdancho84/mdancho84.github.io/_posts/2019-02-24-cheatsheet-customer-segmentation.md

 As a course instructor and creator, there is nothing more valuable than constructive feedback from our students.
 This helps big time. __Here's a prime example of what one student said, and how it improved the course.__

-Last, week I released the first part of the Modeling section in our [__Business Analysis with R course__](https://university.business-science.io/p/ds4b-101-r-business-analysis-r/?coupon=ds4b15), which covers __Customer Segmentation with K-Means & UMAP__ - 2 important techniques for data mining based on customer similarity.
+Last, week I released the first part of the Modeling section in our [__Business Analysis with R course__](https://university.business-science.io/p/ds4b-101-r-business-analysis-r/?coupon=ds4b15), which covers __Customer Segmentation with K-Means and UMAP__ - 2 important techniques for data mining based on customer similarity.
 It's a nerve-wracking experience launching new material, and the initial feedback is critical to understanding if I hit the mark.

 ### "This Week Just Felt Different"